wookiehangover/glamor-tachyons/README.md

 ## Background

 <details>
-In 2016 and 2017, this is how we've been using Tachyons at Credit Karma:
+In 2016 and 2017, we've been using Tachyons for a good portion of our CSS at Credit Karma.
+With a large number of people across different teams all working on different pieces of the product in parallel, we've found some useful patterns for improving the developer experience of using Tachyons.
+Here's what an average component might look like:

 ```js
 const styles = {